alorman/WLED-working-fork/WLED-integration-notes.md

 adding the IP through station mode seems to work nicely. although it's not directly clear which IP it gets unless you look at the debug terminal scroll.

 per https://kno.wled.ge/advanced/custom-features/ to edit the statically baked html files you need to have nodejs installed.
 I installed from here: https://nodejs.org/en/download/ and installed chocolatey when prompted in the installer. i had to run the installer twice and then it completed.
+I also installed the recommended additional tools.

 Test if npm is present by opening a new cmd window and typing `npm`.
 Then restart vscode and run it in the command line interface.